abdeoliveira/examgen/README.md

 ## Creating questions

 You need to create exam questions in a specific format, necessarily with `.gnxs` extension.
+You may want to take a look in example files in the `~/input` folder while reading the next section.

 Question files must have 4 blocks, which are `@config`, `@question`, `@figure`, and `@answer`, and must terminate with `@end`.